acl2/acl2/books/projects/rac/HACKING.md

 pass on the same nodes.
 Also, check if the leafs are still leafs, it changes the traversal.

-For now, those pass are applied (in this order):
+For now, these pass are applied (in this order):

 * TypingAction
 * (only in pedantic mode) RACConstraint